prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

 4. XGBoostRegressor RMSE : 242.72
 5. GradientBoostingRegressor RMSE : 248.18

-The feature temperature is on the top list for all the regressors except XGBoost.
+* The feature temperature is on the top list for all the regressors except XGBoost.

-XGBoost is acting different from all the regressors as it is considering whether it is winter or not.
+* XGBoost is acting different from all the regressors as it is considering whether it is winter or not.
 And is it a working day or not.
 Though winter is also a function of temperature only but it seems this trick of XGBoost is giving better results.

-XGBoostRegressor has the Least Root Mean Squared Error.
+* XGBoostRegressor has the Least Root Mean Squared Error.
 So It can be considered as the best model for given problem.

+**XGBoost is giving the best accuracy of around 82%**